rnilbong/sample-target-server/README.md

 # sample-target-server

-This server is lophorina's sample target api endpoint.
+This api server is lophorina's target endpoint.

 ## endpoint